 4. Tap into HDR

-The best way to instantly improve the quality of your iPhone shots is to switch to High Dynamic Range mode (HDR).
-Select HDR when you’re shooting a subject in front of a strong light source.
+The best way to instantly improve the quality of your iPhone shots is using High Dynamic Range mode (HDR).
+In iPhones older than XS, you can select HDR (upper right of phone screen) when you’re shooting a subject in front of a strong light source.
 HDR involves taking a series of photos in rapid succession.
 The photos are combined into a single image that allows the details of both light and shadow to come through to reveal a crisp, detailed image.
 See how the sky in the left photo is blown out, but the sky and clouds in the right photo are much more defined?
-This video from Lynda.com nicely sums up HDR practices.

 5. Use burst mode for continuous shooting